phiphiphi31/DualTFR/README.md

 # Learning Tracking Representations via Dual-Branch Fully Transformer Networks
 ## DualTFR
+:star: The evolution of DualTFR: Correlation-Aware Deep Tracking, is accepted by CVPR2022

 :star: We achieves the runner-ups for both VOT2021ST (short-term) and RT(real-time).
 The variants of DualTFR take 3rd/4th places of VOT2020RT and 4th places of VOT2020ST

 :star: If you are interested in building a Fully Transformer-based Tracker, please refer to our new work: https://github.com/phiphiphi31/SuperSBT